Research News - January / February 2022 #7

 >> https://implanteus.univ-avignon.fr/

-4, 5 and 6 July - The SFR Tersys and the EUR Implanteus are joining forces to organise their first symposium on 5 and 6 July 2022.
-It will be preceded on July 4 by the IMBL scientific day.
+4, 5 and 6 July - SFR Tersys and EUR Implanteus are joining forces to organise their first symposium on 5 and 6 July 2022.
+It will be preceded on 4 July by the IMBL scientific day.

-It participates in the implementation and operational management of the University's scientific policy and supports the research community in its relations with the various partners in the socio-economic world.
+It participates in the implementation and operational management of the University's scientific policy and supports research players in their relations with the various partners in the socio-economic world.

 Form